bmokase3093/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 Records should be listed by descending score
 The database name will be passed as an argument to the mysql command In this example, new data have been added to the table second_table.
+Write a script that converts hbtn_0c_0 database to UTF8 (utf8mb4, collate utf8mb4_unicode_ci) in your MySQL server.

+You need to convert all of the following to UTF8:

+Database hbtn_0c_0
+Table first_table
+Field name in first_table